FeDXL: Provable Federated Learning for Deep X-Risk Optimization: Related Work

 \textbf{FL for ERM.} The challenge of FL is how to utilize the distributed data to learn a ML model with light communication cost without harming the data privacy~\citep{konevcny2016federated,mcmahan2017communication}.
 To reduce the communication cost, many algorithms have been proposed to skip communications \citep{stich2018local,yu2019linear,yu2019parallel,yang2013trading,karimireddy2020scaffold} or compress the communicated statistics \citep{stich2018sparsified,basu2019qsparse,jiang2018linear,wangni2018gradient,bernstein2018signsgd}.
 Tight analysis has been performed in various studies~\citep{kairouz2021advances,yu2019linear,yu2019parallel,khaled2020tighter,woodworth2020minibatch,woodworth2020local,karimireddy2020scaffold,haddadpour2019local}.
 However, most of these works target at ERM.

-\textbf{FL for Non-ERM Problems.} In \citep{guo2020communication,yuan2021federated,deng2021local,deng2020distributionally,liu2020decentralized,sharma2022federated}, federated minimax optimization algorithms have been studied, which are not applicable to our problem when $f$ is non-convex. \citet{gao2022convergence} have considered a much simpler federated compositional optimization in the form of $\sum_k \E_{\zeta\sim\mathcal D_f^k}f_k(\E_{\xi\sim\mathcal D_g^k}g_k(\w; \xi); \zeta)$, where $k$ denotes the machine index.
-We can see that compared with our CPR risk, their objective does not involve interdependence between different machines. \citet{li2022communication,huang2022federated} have analyzed FL algorithms for bi-level problems where only the low-level objective involves distribution over many machines. \citet{pmlr-v162-tarzanagh22a} have considered another federated bilevel problem, where both upper and lower level objective are distributed many machines, but the lower level objective is not coupled with the data in the upper objective. \citet{9832778} studied a federated bilevel optimization in a server-clients setting, where the central server solves an objective that depends on optimal solutions of local clients.
+\textbf{FL for Non-ERM Problems.} In \citep{guo2020communication,yuan2021federated,deng2021local,deng2020distributionally,liu2020decentralized,sharma2022federated}, federated minimax optimization algorithms have been studied, which are not applicable to our problem when $f$ is non-convex. \citet{gao2022convergence} considered a much simpler federated compositional optimization in the form of $\sum_k \E_{\zeta\sim\mathcal D_f^k}f_k(\E_{\xi\sim\mathcal D_g^k}g_k(\w; \xi); \zeta)$, where $k$ denotes the machine index.
+Compared with the X-risk, their objective does not involve interdependence between different machines. \citet{li2022communication,huang2022federated} analyzed FL algorithms for bi-level problems where only the low-level objective involves distribution over many machines. \citet{pmlr-v162-tarzanagh22a} considered another federated bilevel problem, where both upper and lower level objective are distributed over many machines, but the lower level objective is not coupled with the data in the upper objective. \citet{9832778} studied a federated bilevel optimization in a server-clients setting, where the central server solves an objective that depends on optimal solutions of local clients.
 Our problem cannot be mapped into these federated bilevel optimization problems.
+There are works that optimize non-ERM problems using local data or data from other machines, which are mostly adhoc and lack of theoretical guarantees~\citep{https://doi.org/10.48550/arxiv.2207.09158,DBLP:journals/corr/abs-2010-08982,wu2022federated,li2022fedgrec}.

-\textbf{Centralized Compositional Pairwise Risk Minimization.} In the centralized setting CPR minimization has been considered in recent works~\citep{DBLP:conf/nips/QiLXJY21,DBLP:conf/aistats/0006YZY22,wang2022finite,DBLP:conf/icml/QiuHZZY22}.
-In particular, \citet{wang2022finite} have proposed a stochastic algorithm named SOX for solving~(\ref{eqn:cpr}) and achieved state-of-the-art sample complexity of $O(1/\epsilon^4)$ to ensure the expected convergence to an $\epsilon$-stationary point.
+\textbf{Centralized Algorithms for DXO.} In the centralized setting DXO has been considered in recent works~\citep{DBLP:conf/nips/QiLXJY21,DBLP:conf/aistats/0006YZY22,wang2022finite,DBLP:conf/icml/QiuHZZY22}.
+In particular, \citet{wang2022finite} have proposed a stochastic algorithm named SOX for solving~(\ref{eqn:DXO}) and achieved state-of-the-art sample complexity of $O(|\mathcal S_1|/\epsilon^4)$ to ensure the expected convergence to an $\epsilon$-stationary point.
 Nevertheless, it is non-trivial to extend the centralized algorithms to the FL setting due to the challenges mentioned earlier.
+Recently, \cite{jiang2022multi} further proposed an advanced variance-reduction technique named MSVR to improve the sample complexity of solving finite-sum coupled compositional optimization problems. {We provide a summary of state-of-the-art sample complexities for solving DXO in both centralized and FL setting in Table~\ref{tab:0}.}